-There are many punching muscles involving in fighting and training.
-Let break it down in detail in this article.
+There are many punching muscles involved in fighting and training.
+Let us break it down in detail in this article.

 Unlike your ready position or hand movements, your muscles are typically disregarded or cause less caution to the opponent.
 That’s why having a strong boxer body is a huge advantage!

 Obviously, you could not train your whole body into boxers’ muscles.
 Nobody has enough time for that!